sinyil/XEM7310Artix7HDL/README.md

 # XEM7310Artix7HDL
 HDL custom modules and projects for the Artix-7 on an Opal Kelly XEM7310

-Please recreate these components with IP catalog to synthesize the code:
+These components need to be generated in the IP catalog to synthesize the code:

 1. clk_wiz_0
 2. FIFO_I16b_O128b